Christina Milian Looks Years Younger Than 37 In A Skimpy Blue Bikini

 “I love outdoor workouts.
 In LA I’ll hike up the Canyons at a steady pace; something that gets my heart rate going,” the singer shared with the outlet.
 “I also like to do a combination of cardio and strength training.
 I’ve never really been crazy about bootcamps and CrossFit; those are too rough for me.”

-Milian also said that she finds it harder to lose weight in her 30s than she did in her 20s, though all he exercise she did in her younger years is what helped her to get the amazing body she’s flaunting now.
+Milian also said that she finds it harder to lose weight in her 30s than she did in her 20s, though all the exercise she did in her younger years is what helped her to get the amazing body she’s flaunting now.

 “It’s harder to lose weight as quickly, and there are now problem areas—like the stomach,” Christina shared of the differences she’s noticed since turning 30-years-old.
 “I’m happy I did a lot of sit ups in my 20s so at least I have that muscle memory.”